What to Expect

 - Your physician will order one or more tests to help determine your allergies and level of sensitivity.

 - Once we have test results, your physician will tailor a treatment approach, which typically includes a custom allergy drop treatment to treat your specific allergies.
 The drops are mixed by experienced technicians using FDA-standardized extracts.
 Depending upon your allergies, you might receive one or two bottles intended to last 90 days.
-The daily patient costs for the drops ranges from $1 for inhalants to $3 for both food and inhalant/environmental allergies.
+The daily patient costs for the drops ranges from about $1.77 for inhalants to $2.20 for food allergies*.
 Most patients agree that this investment is well worth the long-lasting results and improvement in their quality of life.

 - Your provider and clinic staff will help you understand your treatment and how to successfully implement it.
 We’ll also help identify other treatment components, including environmental or lifestyle changes, nutrition support, or which prescriptions or other medications/supplements could support your treatment.